-From time to time public transport operators, with the agreement of the Authority, review their reporting methodologies to provide more accurate data on their services.
+From time to time Public transport operators, with the agreement of the Authority review their reporting methodologies to provide more accurate data on their services.
 When this occurs the operator usually restates the data for the previous year so as it can be compared with the current year and future years.
 Bus Éireann restated their 2013 passenger journeys while larnród Éireann restated their 2012 passenger journeys.
 While restatements result in a slight adjustment to the comparison between one year and the next, they do not affect the overall trend in passenger journey growth over a number of years.

 In any year, particular events may affect passenger numbers on one or more operators.
-One such event is industrial action, which has affected the main operators (Dublin Bus, Bus Éireann, Iarnród Éireann and Luas) to varying degrees between 2013 and 2017.
+One such event is industrial action, which has affected the main operators (Dublin Bus, Bus Éireann, larnród Éireann and Luas) to varying degrees between 2013 and 2017.
 Weather events can also affect passenger numbers.
 2017 saw the arrival of ex-hurricane Ophelia which disrupted most public transport services for at least one day with Luas not operating for a second day due to damage caused by the largest storm to hit Ireland in almost 50 years.
 Extreme weather events also impacted on 2018 figures, with the onset of Storm Emma in March, resulting in heavy snow and the cancellation of services over a number of days.

 March 2020 saw the onset of the COVID-19 global pandemic, which had a dramatic negative impact on the uptake of public transport.
 Patronage shrank by as much as 80%-90% in the early stages of the pandemic, with government imposed travel restrictions, reduced timetables and capacity restrictions imposed, and with health guidance requiring adequate social distancing and mandatory use of face masks.
 The significant decreases in the use of public transport resulted in substantial revenue losses, which was absorbed by additional funding from Government to ensure services continued to operate in line with public health restrictions, which continued to varying degrees for large parts of 2021 and early 2022.
-In 2023, public transport usage not only recovered from the impact of the COVID-19 pandemic but also surpassed prepandemic levels seen in 2019.
-As restrictions eased and confidence in public spaces returned, ridership across various modes of transport increased significantly, driven by a renewed usage of public transport for daily commutes as well as increased travel outside peak times and at weekends, the provision of new and improved public transport services, and lower fares.